40 DAYSPrayer, Fasting, & Devotion

-We are so glad you have decided to participate in an extended time of prayer, fasting and personal devotion.
-There is no better way to reset our spiritual compass and bring about spiritual renewal in every area of our lives through prayer and fasting.
-Our hope is that this time of prayer and fasting will refresh us personally but also our church as we seek His blessing and direction.
+We are so glad you have decided to participate in an extended time of prayer, fasting, and personal devotion.
+There is no better way to reset our spiritual compass and bring about spiritual renewal in every area of our lives than through prayer and fasting.
+We hope that this time of prayer and fasting will refresh us personally but also our church as we seek His blessing and direction.

 Fasting and prayer can also work on a much grander scale.
-According to Scripture, personal experience and observation, we are convinced that when God’s people fast with a proper Biblical motive – seeking God’s face not His hand – with a broken, repentant, and contrite spirit, God will hear from heaven and heal our lives, our churches, our communities, our nation and world.
-Fasting and prayer can bring about revival – a change in the direction of our nation, the nations of earth, the fulfillment of the Great Commission, and to The Church Without Walls.
+According to Scripture, personal experience, and observation, we are convinced that when God’s people fast with a proper Biblical motive – seeking God’s face not His hand – with a broken, repentant, and contrite spirit, God will hear from heaven and heal our lives, our churches, our communities, our nation, and the world.
+Fasting and prayer can bring about revival – a change in the direction of our nation, the nations of the earth, the fulfillment of the Great Commission, and to The Church Without Walls.

 Why You Should Fast

 Ask the Holy Spirit to lead you as you determine your personal reason for fasting.

 - Fasting was an expected discipline in both the Old and New Testament eras.
 For example, Moses fasted at least two recorded 40-day periods.
 Jesus fasted 40 days and reminded His followers to fast, “when you fast,” not if you fast.

 - Fasting and prayer can restore the loss of the “first love” for your Lord and result in a more intimate relationship with Christ.

 - Fasting is a Biblical way to truly humble yourself in the sight of God (Psalm 35:13; Ezra 8:21).
 King David said, “I humble myself through fasting.”

 - Fasting enables the Holy Spirit to reveal your true spiritual condition, resulting in brokenness, repentance, and a transformed life.